 Falls and car accidents are the leading causes of head injuries in America.
 These injuries account for millions of hospitalizations each year and can have severe lasting effects.
 Some symptoms of head injuries can take time to develop so it's recommended you get medical attention as soon as possible after suffering a strong blow to the head.

 If left untreated a head injury can drastically change your quality of life.
-AlaMed Injury Clinics is an ideal choice for head injury treatment in Birmingham.
+AlaMed Injury Clinics is an ideal choice for head injury treatment.
 Our medical team will conduct a thorough examination of your injury and advise you on your best treatment options for a full recovery.
-Reach out to our Birmingham injury clinic, AlaMed Injury Clinics, today at (205) 963-0000 to outline your treatment plan.
+Reach out to our injury clinic, AlaMed Injury Clinics, today at (205) 963-0000 to outline your treatment plan.

 Types of Head Injuries